eugene-sy/eugene-sy.github.io/_posts/2015-06-09-remote-1st-month.md

 I have never been confident in my level of English.
 I always tried to duck out of conversations with foreign people if I could.
 It's something in the level of subconscious, when you get older you start to fear to use other languages.

 I cannot say that now I made away with that fear.
 I just try to stop thinking about possible mistakes and misunderstanding.
 I'm just speaking and writing, asking nearby people to correct me if I'm wrong.

+## Challenge #3: Work time

+At the beginning I started to work without any timeboxes, just getting work done.
+I got up, had breakfast and started to work until I fell asleep.
+If you start behaving like this, you'll get burned out really quick.
+I started felling myself tired in about a week.

+It really requires staying power not to work all the time.
+I allways remind myself to complete not only job tasks but also side projects and housework.
+Also I feel myself better when spending time walking and doing workouts.

+Remote work with flexible work hours teaches to manage your time and really frees some time for you to do something you like.